Isaac Diggs Isaac Diggs

 Even though the Chiefs were half-way through the ass whooping of the decade, I was satisfied after the Halftime performance.
 My mind was spinning, and I had great conversations about it as the rest of the game went on.

 When I got home, I saw the snake again and it danced as though the halftime show was ancient knowledge.
 I finally knew what to do.
+I had already thought about putting the snake design on a flag, but didn’t consider making it a commentary on The United States of America.
+Once I saw the vision in my head I immediately began figuring out how I would execute on this concept.

 Read More